Katya Kischuk: 2016–2019: Serebro

 Kischuk joined the Russian pop group Serebro in 2016.

 During the three years she spent with the group, she was involved in the album The Power of Three in 2016 and the filming of nine videos.
 She left in 2019 at the same time as fellow band member Olga Seryabkina.

 2019–present: Solo career

 Kischuk began her solo career on 1 February 2019.
 Due to her removal from the Malfa label by Maxim Fadeev, she also lost access to her Instagram account, which had more than one million followers.
 On 12 April 2019, she released her debut single titled Intro.
 Her debut album, 22K, was released in June 2019.

 In December 2019, Kischuk, alongside the Ukrainian rock band "Vulgar Molly" collaborated on the song "Мишка (Bruin)", which also later featured on their album "Paycheck".
 The track translates as "Bear" in English.
 The Music video was released on YouTube on 20 Dec 2019.

-In 2022, she returned to music, under the stage name K. She callaborated with Irish-Chilean music producer Sega Bodega and the British Singer and DJ Shygirl on the track "Out of Luck".
-The Music video was released on 16 Dec 2022 via her official YouTube Channel.
+In 2022, she returned to music, under the stage name K. She collaborated with Irish-Chilean music producer Sega Bodega and the British Singer and DJ Shygirl on the track "Out of Luck".
+The music video was released on 16 December 2022 via her official YouTube channel.